oasis-tcs/dps/Contributions/InformationModel/README.md

 [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Goal
-Produce a DPS metadata information model that provides the "single source of truth" for metadata designers, tool developers, and metadata consumers based on whatever data formats are needed for system compatibility.
+Produce a declarative specification sufficient to construct metadata generator tools, validate provenance metadata regardless of how it is created, translate metadata across supported data formats without loss, and document the specification in a form suitable for publication.
+A declarative specification describes what a system or program should do without specifying how it should be done.
+It is used by metadata sources, tool developers, and metadata consumers across whatever data formats are needed for system compatibility.

 ## Process
 * The Data&Trust Alliance contributed to the DPS TC: